disneystreaming/weaver-test/docs/global_resources.md

 ## A word of warning

-This feature works **only on JVM**, and as been tested in sbt, mill and bloop.
+This feature works **only on JVM**, and has been tested in SBT, Mill and Bloop.

 When using weaver manually, outside of the build tool, with a standalone runner (we do provide one), please disregard this mechanism and use classic dependency injection and/or your own wits to share resources across suites.